Subject Requirements

 Grade 12:

-• Paper 1: Animal nutrition, animal reproduction, conservation and control.
+• Paper 1: Animal nutrition, animal production, protection and controlanimal reproduction.

-• Paper 2: Agricultural management and marketing, production factors, basic genetics and biological concepts.
+• Paper 2: Agricultural management and marketing, production factors, basic agricultural genetics and biological concepts.

 Please note: Taking Mathematics with Agricultural Sciences is not compulsory, but if a learner wants to study BSc Agricultural or Veterinary Sciences, Mathematics will be required.
-Learners must ensure that they know what the Mathematics requirements are for further study at tertiary institutions.
+It is strongly recommended that Agricultural Sciences be combined with Mathematics, Physical Sciences and/or Life Sciences.
+Learners must ensure that they know what the requirements are for further study at tertiary institutions.

 2.3 AGRICULTURAL MANAGEMENT PRACTICES (AMP)